moleculerjs/moleculer/README-draft.md

     }.bind(this);
 ```

 The `handler` is the handler of action, what is defined in Service schema.
 The `action` is the action object from Service schema.
 The middleware should return with the `handler` or a new wrapped handler.
-In this example we check the action has a `params` props.
+In this example above, we check the action has a `params` props.
 If yes, we wrap the handler.
 Create a new handler, what calls the validator function and calls the original `handler`.
 If no `params` prop, we return the original `handler`.

 If you don't call the original `handler`, it will break the request.
 You can use it in cachers.
 If you find the data in cache, don't call the handler, instead return the cached data.